 American pianist and collaborator Kevin J. Miller is acclaimed for his dynamically artful performances.
-An in-demand recital accompanist, he works regularly with several top vocalists.
-He has an ongoing partnership with international tenor Joseph Calleja, with whom he has performed at the Club de musicale in Quebec City, the Harriman Jewel series in Kansas City MO, and at the Jordan Hall in Boston.
-He accompanied Calleja and Nadine Sierra at the Supreme Court of the United States, as well as an appearance with Mr. Calleja on NPR’s Tiny Desk Concert series.
+Recent collaborations include recitals with international tenor Lawrence Brownlee at Carnegie Hall and Houston Grand Opera, countertenor John Holiday at the Kennedy Center and The Barbican in London, Joseph Calleja and Nadine Sierra at the Supreme Court of the United States, as well as an appearance with Mr. Calleja on NPR’s Tiny Desk Concert series.
 Mr. Miller prepared soprano Jessye Norman for performances of Laura Karpman’s production of Ask Your Mama, which was performed at Carnegie Hall.
-He also collaborated with the acclaimed countertenors, David Daniels, in a recital at the Glimmerglass Festival, and John Holiday at The John F. Kennedy Center.
+He also collaborated with the acclaimed countertenor, David Daniels, in a recital at the Glimmerglass Festival.
 He can be heard on piano on the recording Been in da Storm So Long, which features baritone Kenneth Overton.

 This New York native has been on the fast track to success since his days as a student at the Boys Choir of Harlem.
 Beginning his musical studies at the age of 8, Mr. Miller was a featured soprano soloist - most notably in Vivaldi’s Gloria and Lake George Opera Association’s production of A Midsummer Night’s Dream.
 While a student at the Boys Choir of Harlem, he studied piano with the late conductor and pianist Warren Wilson.
 It was also during these years that Mr. Miller began his work as an accompanist, having accompanied the choir on its tours of Europe, Israel, Austria, and Japan.